otmanelya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty : script that creates an empty file called hello.

 5-execute : script that adds execute permission to the owner of the file hello.

+6-multiple_permission : script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.